mietek/halcyon-website/pages/shootout/index.md

 $ ./shootout.sh results.csv
 ```

-The test simulates deploying each example for the first time, by forcing Halcyon to rebuild the sandbox and the application from scratch.
+The test simulates installing each example for the first time, by forcing Halcyon to rebuild the sandbox and the application from scratch.
 GHC and Cabal are restored from local cache.

 The times given are _mean [low, high]_, calculated across 10 test runs.
-Each test run consists of deploying all examples on a [DigitalOcean](https://digitalocean.com/) instance with 8GB of memory, 4 logical cores, and SSD storage, running Ubuntu 14.04 LTS (`x86_64`).
+Each test run consists of building all examples on a [DigitalOcean](https://digitalocean.com/) instance with 8GB of memory, 4 logical cores, and SSD storage, running Ubuntu 14.04 LTS (`x86_64`).

 ### Commentary

-Unsurprisingly, the results show first deploy times are dominated by building sandboxes.
+Unsurprisingly, the results show first build times are dominated by building sandboxes.

 Halcyon attempts to mitigate the impact of sandbox build times:

-1. Once the sandbox is built, Halcyon archives it as part of the sandbox layer, which is restored during subsequent deploys.
+1. Once the sandbox is built, Halcyon archives it as part of the sandbox layer, which is restored during subsequent installs.

 2. When building a new sandbox, Halcyon locates previously built sandbox layers containing a subset of the required dependencies.
 Each matching layer is assigned a score, and the highest scoring layer is used as a base for the new sandbox.

 Moreover, Halcyon supports building the application incrementally, by archiving and restoring the build directory.
-A deploy involving an incremental build is expected to finish in under 30 seconds, plus actual build time.
+An install involving an incremental build is expected to finish in under 30 seconds, plus actual build time.

 If no build is needed, the application is restored from a previously archived install directory.
-This allows deploying most of the [example applications](/examples/) and shootout entries in under 10 seconds.
+This allows installing most of the [example applications](/examples/) and shootout entries in under 10 seconds.

 <aside>